dangarmol/data-science-notes-fcc/README.md

 # Python Projects for Scientific Computing, Data Analysis

-A repository where I keep some of the projects made for some FreeCodeCamp Python certifications.
+Notes and exercises for the FreeCodeCamp Data Analysis lessons.
+The projects for the certifications are kept in separate repositories.